SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 `ls target/*.jar`

-The listed jar archive, **inventory-1.0.0-SNAPSHOT-swarm.jar** , is an uber-jar with all the dependencies required packaged in the *jar* to enable running the application with **java -jar**.
-Thorntail also creates a *war* packaging as a standard Java EE web app that could be deployed to any Java EE app server (for example, JBoss EAP, or its upstream WildFly project).
+The listed jar archive, **inventory-1.0.0-SNAPSHOT-runner.jar** , is an uber-jar with all the dependencies required packaged in the *jar* to enable running the application with **java -jar**.
+Quarkus also creates a *war* packaging as a standard Java EE web app that could be deployed to any Java EE app server.

-Now let\'s write some code and create a domain model, service interface and a RESTful endpoint to access inventory:
+Now let's write some code and create a domain model, service interface and a RESTful endpoint to access inventory:

 <kbd>![](images/mono-to-micro-part-1/wfswarm-inventory-arch.png)</kbd>